stopwarnow/stopwarnow.github.io/README.md

 ## What is this?

+This site has been inspired by the Ukraine government’s call for IT professionals to help assist against the disruption of Russian propaganda.

-This is a tool that allows anyone with a web browser and internet connectivity to easily participate in a global distributed denial of service attack, aiming to disable key Russian propaganda sites and services supporting the [Russian Invasion of Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
+Built by Australian Data & Technology professionals, motivated to use their skills to help support the Ukraine, and find a way to allow non-technical people to help support the cause.
+It is an entirely anonymous and encrypted site that allows anyone with a web browser and internet connectivity to easily participate in disabling and blocking key Russian propaganda sites and services supporting the [Russian invasion of Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).

-By simply visit the site, click Launch, the tool will send traffics to one of many [pre-defined targets](./attacklist.csv).
+It is open source and 100% transparent and is aiming to help manage the misinformation that the Russian people are being fed.

+It is simple.
+Anyone with a web browser, and internet connectivity can participate and show your support.
+Simply click the Launch button and leave this running in the background whilst most of us go safely about our days.
+This tool has been specifically built to only target Russian [pre-defined targets and propaganda sites](./attacklist.csv), and will not interfere with any Russian civilian sites.

+All we are donating is our data, of which it requires a minimal outlay, and you are donating in a new way.
+You can even set the maximum amount of data you want to donate.

 ## Are there any other ways to help?

+Absolutely.
-Absolutely, please consider donating to the [International Committee of the Red Cross for Ukraine Crisis](https://www.icrc.org/en/donate/ukraine).
+- Please consider donating to the [International Committee of the Red Cross for Ukraine Crisis](https://www.icrc.org/en/donate/ukraine).
+- For other technically inclined people out there who want to contribute please consider joining the [IT Army of Ukraine](https://t.me/itarmyofukraine2022).

 ## Q&As